sveltejs/kit/packages/adapter-node/README.md

 ## Options

-### out
+All [esbuild build](https://esbuild.github.io/api/#build-api) options except for `entryPoints` are supported.

-The directory to build the server to.
+The [outdir](https://esbuild.github.io/api/#outdir) is the directory to build the server to.
 It defaults to `build` — i.e. `node build` would start the server locally after it has been created.

 ### precompress